JetBlue Airways second-quarter profit, revenue top estimates

 Unit revenue has lagged in much of the sector for the last several quarters as increased competition and cheaper fares have weighed on the industry.

 In the latest period, JetBlue said that excluding fuel, its operating expenses per available seat mile rose 5.1 percent to 8.16 cents.
-The New York-based carrier forecast an increase in that metric of between 1.5 percent and 3.5 percent for the third quarter.
+The company forecast an increase in that metric of between 1.5 percent and 3.5 percent for the third quarter.

 JetBlue expects third-quarter capacity, or how many seats an airline flies and how far it flies them, to increase between 6.5 percent and 7.5 percent year over year.